Albert0i/mariadb-vss/README.2.md

 #### Epilogue
-Everybody is talking about AI in these days, all we need is to do is use new possibility to bestow new capability the applicatin.
+Everybody is talking about AI in these days, all we need is to do is to use new possibility to bestow new capability our applicatin.

 ### EOF (2025/04/17)